-Effective January 1, 2024, each Independent Trustee receives a quarterly retainer of \$26,000; \$5,000 for each special in-person meeting attended, or any special meeting attended by videoconference or teleconference in lieu of in-person attendance in accordance with SEC exemptive relief or to address particularly complex matters or matters requiring review of significant materials in advance of the meeting; and \$2,000 for each other special meeting attended by videoconference or teleconference at which Board action is taken and/or materials were prepared for review.
+Effective June 1, 2025, each Independent Trustee receives a quarterly retainer of \$32,500; \$6,000 for each special in-person meeting attended, or any special meeting attended by videoconference or teleconference in lieu of in-person attendance in accordance with SEC exemptive relief or to address particularly complex matters or matters requiring review of significant materials in advance of the meeting; and \$2,500 for each other special meeting attended by videoconference or teleconference at which Board action is taken and/or materials were prepared for review.
+In addition, Mr. Tashjian receives an additional annual retainer of \$15,000 for serving as Chairperson of the Board; Mr. Knipper receives an additional annual retainer of \$10,000 for serving as Chairperson of the Nominating Committee.
 The Trust has no pension or retirement plan.
 No other entity affiliated with the Trust pays any compensation to the Trustees.

-Prior to January 1, 2024, each Independent Trustee received a quarterly retainer of \$26,000; \$4,000 for each special in-person meeting attended, or any special meeting attended by videoconference or teleconference in lieu of in-person attendance in accordance with SEC exemptive relief or to address particularly complex matters or matters requiring review of significant materials in advance of the meeting; and \$1,500 for any other special meeting attended by videoconference or teleconference at which Board action was taken and/or materials were prepared for review.
+Prior to November 1, 2024, each Independent Trustee received a quarterly retainer of \$26,000; \$5,000 for each special in-person meeting attended, or any special meeting attended by videoconference or teleconference in lieu of in-person attendance in accordance with SEC exemptive relief or to address particularly complex matters or matters requiring review of significant materials in advance of the meeting; and \$2,000 for each other special meeting attended by videoconference or teleconference at which Board action is taken and/or materials were prepared for review.